Should

 critical that the child views himself as being loved and being accepted as a

 part of the family unit.
-As the child matures this confident
+As the child matures this confident sense of belonging

-relationships in the community and in his world.
+community and in his or her world.

 Spanking and the violence associated with